The Way of the warrior

 Kashima No Tachi – Sword method of Kashima

 In the classical Kenjutsu Schools (Ko Ryu) there is no sporting competition.
 The focus is on the practice of Kata, encoded in which are the principles and “secrets” of each school.
-Through the constant practice of Kata we study the basic principles of distance, timing and placement and over the course of time come to internalize and apply them intuitively.
+Through the constant practice of Kata, we study the basic principles of distance, timing, and placement and over time come to internalize and apply them intuitively.

 Training for body and mind

 The well-defined movements of the Kata are anything but dead forms.
 Mindless repetition of memorized steps and beats will get us nowhere.
 On contrary, the Kata must be discovered and brought to life anew with each execution.
-Only then is it possible to continuously discover new aspects and issues raised within them and develop ourselves further.
+Only in this way, it is possible to discover new aspects and issues raised within them and to continue to develop ourselves.
 Even at a time when the samurai still had to prove their skills in duels or on the battlefield the practice of kata was considered a method of low-risk training.
-Today, the regulatory element of the “real” fight is missing and thus it is as or even more important for us students to fully devote and dedicate ourselves to the Kata in order to question and challenge our own skills again and again.
+Today, the regulatory element of the “real” fight is missing, and thus it is as or even more important for us students to fully devote and dedicate ourselves to the Kata to question and challenge our own skills again and again.

 What does it takes to practice Kenjutsu?

-All you need is the will to work on your self and to accept that it takes some time to learn and internalize the complex movements.
+All you need is the will to work on yourself and to accept that it takes some time to learn and internalize complex movements.
 Once you have made that decision, you will discover that exactly that challenge makes the fascination.